siefkenj/IBLODEs/book/typst/modules/module4-exercises.typ

       $ P'(t) = k dot P(t) dot (1 - R_i / R dot P(t)) $
       Use $k = 1.1$, $R = 1$, and $R_i = 0.1$ unless instructed otherwise.

-      + Classify the equilibrium solutions for model #OO as attracting, repelling, stable, unstable, or semi-stable.
+      + Classify the equilibrium solutions for model #OO as attracting, repelling, stable, or unstable.
       + Does changing $k$ change the nature of the equilibrium solutions?
 How can you tell?

     ],